 Countless hours of research have led to dramatic improvements in cancer treatment, but that success can lead to surprise when doctors are unable to quickly identify the disease.
 And despite Erica’s natural suspicion that cancer was the culprit – her father had died of the disease when she was only seven – the fact that it hadn’t been identified gave her hope that the cause of her pain was something less serious.

 “The reason I wasn’t hooked on that was that I had seen so many doctors already, that I figured they certainly would have found it by now.”

 While answers were absent, the pain was ever-present, resulting in multiple trips to emergency rooms and prescriptions that did little to ease the symptoms.
 Repeated rheumatology exams also failed to identify the cause, though by that time, Erica had given her tormentor a name.

 “I told everyone that I had the “itis.”

 Finally, after four months without clarity, Erica was referred to an oncologist at The Ohio State University Comprehensive Cancer Center – James Cancer Hospital and Solove Research Institute (OSUCCC – James), a connection that would finally shed light on the cause of Erica’s symptoms – but not before she was forced to endure her worst pain crisis yet, just one day before her appointment.

 “I remember laying in bed with my mom, just sobbing, and actually asking to die because I couldn’t deal with it any more,” she says.
 “That was the most desperate night of my life.”

 “I was terrified, but I was so relieved”

-“I was terrified, but I was so relieved,” Erica said of the news.
+“I was terrified, but I was so relieved,” Erica says of the news.
 “I had some direction for the first time.”